SpiKee49/Smartphone-Presentation/README.md

 ## Mandatories
  - Use your own or royalty free media, while developing the website to avoid copyright claims.
  - The site should have 10 sepparate pages
- - There should be atleast one form, used in the project
+ - There should be at least one form, used in the project
- - Use media queries to scale the website, depending on the device used
+ - Use media queries to achieve responsibility, depending on the device currently used
- - Overall pleasing UI and UX
+ - Overall desing of website
  - Site has to be bilingual with English as one of the languages used

 ## Technologies used